How to stay infection-free as the seasons change

 By: Immunologist Dr. Jenna Macciochi

-As we head into winter with its shorter days and plummeting temperatures, it is important to shift our focus to staying well amidst the chill.
+As we head into a new season, with shorter days and lowering temperatures, it is important to shift our focus to staying well amidst the chill.
 The importance of maintaining robust health during the colder months cannot be overstated.
 Let’s take a closer look at the intricacies of infections and the profound impact that seasonal changes can have on our immune system.

 Colds vs. flus: what is the difference?